LennoxLi/fraud_vae/README.md

-# Enhancing Credit Card Fraud Detection through Oversampling
+# Enhanced Credit Card Fraud Detection with Deep Generative Models

-This is the code repository for the project [*Enhancing Credit Card Fraud Detection through Oversampling: A Comparative Analysis of SMOTE and VAE*](./assets/slides_fraud_detection.pdf), which explores the improvement of fraud detection accuracy using two oversampling techniques: **SMOTE** and **Variational Autoencoders (VAE)**., which explores the improvement of fraud detection accuracy using two oversampling techniques: **SMOTE** and **Variational Autoencoders (VAE)**.
+This is the code repository for the project *Enhancing Credit Card Fraud Detection through Oversampling: A Comparative Analysis of SMOTE and VAE* [slide](./assets/slides_fraud_detection.pdf), which explores the improvement of fraud detection accuracy using two oversampling techniques: **Synthetic Minority Over-sampling Technique (SMOTE)** and **Variational Autoencoders (VAE)**., which explores the improvement of fraud detection accuracy using two oversampling techniques: **SMOTE** and **Variational Autoencoders (VAE)**.

 - Our project focuses on detecting fraudulent transactions from highly imbalanced credit card datasets, where fraudulent transactions constitute only 0.17% of the data.
 - By comparing SMOTE and VAE, we aimed to enhance the accuracy of several machine learning models in fraud detection, including **Logistic Regression**, **XGBoost**, and **Multi-Layer Perceptron (MLP)**.